Send your first transfer

-Money-moving endpoints (create transfer, return transfer, verify CLABE) require each request to be signed.
+Money-moving endpoints (create transfer, return transfer, or verify a standardized Mexican bank account number (CLABE)) require each request to be signed.
 Follow Generate JWS keys to create a keypair and upload the public key.
 Come back here when you're done.

 Every organization starts with a Root Account.
-Let's fetch it.
+Fetch it with a GET request to /v2/accounts:

 curl --request GET \